 CD4 count should be measured in all patients at entry into care (AI).
-It is the key factor in determining the need to initiate OI prophylaxis (see the Adult Opportunistic Infection Guidelines) and the urgency to initiate ART (AI) (see the Initiating Antiretroviral Therapy section of these guidelines).
+It is the key factor in determining the need to initiate OI prophylaxis (see the Adult and Adolescent Opportunistic Infections Guidelines) and the urgency to initiate ART (AI) (see the Initiation of Antiretroviral Therapy section).
 Although most OIs occur in patients with CD4 counts <200 cells/mm, some OIs can occur in patients with higher CD4 counts.